Proud Boys: Trump conviction

 Multiple chapters of the Proud Boys condemned the conviction of Donald Trump.
 A telegram message from one chapter simply said "War." in response to the conviction, while another called for supporters to respond and fight, also referencing Francisco Franco.

 Second Trump inauguration

 On January 20, 2025, the date of Donald Trump's second inauguration, a large group of Proud Boys marched through the streets of Washington, DC, wearing black and yellow attire.
 Their chants included "Free our boys" and "51st state", a reference to Trump's remarks about annexing Canada.
 Later that day, Trump commuted the sentences of those convicted of seditious conspiracy, and granted "a full, complete and unconditional pardon to all other individuals convicted of offenses related to events that occurred at or near the United States Capitol on January 6, 2021".

-Iran–Israel war
+Twelve-Day War

-On June 18, the Proud Boys account on Telegram wrote that voters who had been motivated by Trump's "America First" campaign slogan would drop their support for him "if the United States gets directly involved in the Israel-Iran conflict".
+On June 18, 2025 the Proud Boys account on Telegram wrote that voters who had been motivated by Trump's "America First" campaign slogan would drop their support for him "if the United States gets directly involved in the Israel-Iran conflict".